alecjprobst/IR-Transceiver-SAO/README.md

 Event badges get lonely too.
 Why not have them chat with each other?

 A Programmable Infrared Multitool SAO.
 Gives a basic I2C interface to control and request or send data on IR.
-Takes care of basic functions such as transmission protocol, processing incoming transmission, and address checking.
+Takes care of basic functions such as transmission protocol, processing incoming transmission, and address checking

 # PCB Build Instructions
 - PCB Build component selection can be found at the [hackaday project site](https://hackaday.io/project/197812-infrared-communication-sao) <br/>